What are the best places to retire in central Ontario?

 This is a picturesque town situated in the appealing Durham Region, known for its rich history and scenic beauty.
 The town's most notable landmark is the Uxbridge Historical Centre, a museum that showcases the town's pioneer heritage and Victorian architecture.
 Uxbridge is also a great destination for outdoor enthusiasts, offering an array of parks and nature reserves to explore including Elgin Park and the Uxbridge Countryside Preserve which provides excellent opportunities for hiking, birdwatching, and wildlife viewing.

-This pleasant town in the Humber River Valley offers visitors a peaceful escape.
+This pleasant town in the Humber River Valley offers seniors a peaceful escape.
 The town's main natural attraction is the Humber Valley Heritage Trail, boasting scenic views of the surrounding hills.
-Visitors can also enjoy trekking or biking through the nearby Albion Hills Conservation Park.
+Seniors can enjoy trekking or biking through the nearby Albion Hills Conservation Park.
 For art enthusiasts, the McMichael Canadian Art Collection houses an extensive collection of Canadian art, including works from the Group of Seven.

 This small town on Sturgeon Lake is known for its idyllic downtown core and heritage buildings like Bigley's Shoe Store.
 Notable natural attractions include Lock 32 and Kawartha Settlers' Village, while Bobcaygeon Beach Park also offers great outdoor activities and beautiful lake views.
 This vibrant town also features a range of art galleries and shops along the main street.

-Nestled between two lakes and just steps from the Big Bob Channel is Aspira Kawartha Lakes in Bobcaygeon.
+Nestled between two lakes and just steps from the Big Bob Channel is Aspira Kawartha Lakes retirement residence in Bobcaygeon.

 This vibrant lakeside city sits on the eastern border of the Greater Toronto Area.
 The city's most notable landmark is the Canadian Automotive Museum, which features a collection of classic cars and automotive artifacts.
 Another impressive historic site is Parkwood Estate.
 For those who enjoy spending time outdoors, Oshawa is home to several parks, including Lakeview Park and its accompanying beach, as well as the Oshawa Valley Botanical Gardens.